Music Theory Course Placement

 Department of Music courses in music theory will no longer require students to complete a placement exam.
 Instead, students are instructed to self-place into the course(s) that match their abilities and experience levels at the time of course registration.

-Before course registration, students should review the prerequisites listed for each course below for the 24-25 academic year.
+Before course registration, students should review the prerequisites listed for each course below.
 Some courses will have no prerequisites; others will list specific musical concepts that require fluency and competency.
 Some will require the completion of a prior course.

 Students should be accurate in their self-assessments to ensure best course placement.
 If you have any questions about course prerequisites or your level of experience, please schedule an appointment with Peter Charig, Undergraduate Program Coordinator to review.